Surveillance

 This investigation type focuses on support-related facts such as cohabitation indicators, lifestyle patterns, and undisclosed income behavior that may affect support strategy.

-• Scope examples: cohabitation timeline development, routine pattern verification, and source-linked observations.
+• Common examples: cohabitation timeline development, routine pattern verification, and source-based observations.

 • Use cases: support establishment, contested support obligations, and modification petitions.

-• Output: chronology-backed evidence summaries prepared for attorney and court workflow.
+• Output: timeline-based evidence summaries prepared for attorney and court process.

 View Dedicated Alimony and Spousal Support Page